-The Emerald Ash Borer (Agrilus planipennis) was discovered in Michigan in June 2002.
-It is a species of metallic wood boring beetle (Buprestidae) that attacks ash (Fraxinus), usually killing trees in one-three years, when beetle populations are high.
+The invasive emerald ash borer (Agrilus planipennis) was discovered in North America in Michigan in June of 2002.
+This insect is native to East Asia and was accidentally was brought to the United States in the wood of shipping crates from China.
+It is a species of metallic wood boring beetle (Family Buprestidae) that attacks true ash trees (Fraxinus spp.), usually killing trees in one-three years when beetle populations are high.
 When beetle populations are low (i.e., a new infestation) it can take 5 or more years for trees to die.

 Why the Concern?

-Emerald Ash Borer (EAB) is an aggressive wood borer that attacks and kills all species of ash.
-Ash wood is used in making flooring, baseball bats, tool handles, and cabinets.
-It is estimated that there are well over 700 million ash trees in Wisconsin.
-Although stressed trees are always more prone to borer attack, evidence from Michigan suggests that healthy, well maintained trees are also attacked and killed by this beetle.
+Emerald Ash Borer (EAB) is an aggressive wood borer that attacks and kills all species of true ash.
+Ash trees of any size or age can be attacked and both healthy and unhealthy trees can be killed.
+Ash wood is economically important and is used in making flooring, baseball bats, tool handles, cabinets, and other materials.
+It is estimated that there are well over 770 million ash trees in Wisconsin (nearly 7% of Wisconsin’s trees).
+In many urban areas, ash trees often make up approximately 20% of the urban forest.

 Many homeowners in Wisconsin are having to deal with the emerald ash borer as it gets to their part of the state.
 See the Considerations for Homeowners page and the management factsheets for guidance on what to do about EAB.